Skip to content

 Blueberries

-Most people see blueberries as a generic fruit and because it’s not some exotic fruit from Tahiti.
-They don’t realize the numerous health benefits of consuming these little blue-purple colored berries.
-We’re told the darker the fruit the more antioxidants it contains.
-In the case of blueberries, that’s true as this little fruit is chock-full of phytonutrients.
+Most people see blueberries as a generic fruit because they are not exotic fruits from Tahiti.
+They don’t realize the numerous health benefits of consuming these little blue-purple-colored berries.
+We’re told the darker the fruit, the more antioxidants it contains.
+In the case of blueberries, that’s true, as this little fruit is chock-full of phytonutrients.
 What are phytonutrients?
 Plant foods contain thousands of natural chemicals called phytonutrients.
-Unlike vitamins and minerals, phytonutrients are not essential to the body but they can help prevent diseases and improve overall health.
+Unlike vitamins and minerals, phytonutrients are not essential to the body but can help prevent diseases and improve overall health.

 Strawberries